 >Do you like 🍩?
 Do you like 👫?
 Wondering how to stay connected while working remotely 💻?
 Not to worry, @donut is still here to help us meet and bond with teammates!
 Grab your coffee, set up a Skype sesh, start chatting!
 The 🌏is your oyster.
 P.S.
 Need to snooze 💤 for a while ?
 Just pause your intros from @donut’s app home.

-You can also add an automatic welcome message to tell any new hires about your pairing channel.
-The first time they log into Slack, Donut will reach out to say hi and invite them to join your pairing channel.
+You can also add an automatic welcome message to tell any new hires about your Intro channel.
+The first time they log into Slack, Donut will reach out to say hi and invite them to join your Intro channel.
 You can customize the welcome message to include notes or tips about remote meetings as well, so new hires are in the know from Day 1.

 How To: Make Intros More Remote-Friendly

 There's no singular right way to run your remote coffee program, but we do have a few tips to help make it a success:

 - Consider adjusting the frequency so that it's a good fit for your team’s current needs.
 If your team is eager to stay connected to teammates during this time, you might consider trying out a frequency of every 1-2 weeks — that’ll ensure that they are regularly matched with someone new for conversation and can help combat isolation.

 - Make your introductions valuable by turning on Donut Conversation Starters with your intro message.
 They're a fun way to get colleagues talking and to break the ice.

 - You can also customize your intro message to include instructions on how to connect remotely, like how to set up a Zoom, or a list of easy topics for discussion.

 - Try using Donut’s Google Calendar integration which respects set work hours across time zones and makes scheduling a time to chat easy.